MozillaSecurity/FuzzManager/doc/BugzillaVariables.md

 ```

 ### Example
-Presuming that `var` is a Mustache variable and that its stored value is:
+Presuming that `var` is a Handlebars variable and that its stored value is:
 ```
 <h1>
   My beautiful variable